Fire Extinguishers and Why You Need One

 Sweep from side to side.

 Always aim at the base!
 That is where the fire is getting its fuel.
 Aiming at the flames won’t help.
 Also, maintain a safe distance and don’t move toward the fire until it’s almost dead.
-Afterward, be sure to wait for a while to make sure the fire doesn’t start up again.
+Afterward, be sure to wait a while to make sure the fire doesn’t start up again.

 Be sure to put your fire extinguisher somewhere it is easy to get to.
 If it’s in your bedroom closet, it’s not going to do much good if your bed is on fire!
 The most common places where fires start are the kitchen and the garage, so keep one in both places.
 Finally, make sure you inspect your fire extinguisher monthly to make sure it’s still pressurized.